TypeNetwork/tn-VariableRecipe/VariableBaking.md

 Nobel-wdth_wght.designspace
 ~~~

-Design space files are XML documents with a relative simple structure.
+Design space files are XML documents with a relatively simple structure.

 * Definition of the axes
 * Definition of the ufo masters and their axis location.